 Why Do Scleral Lenses Help Prevent GPC?

 The customization of scleral lenses is one of the key factors in preventing GPC.
 Because the lens is properly fitted to the specific eye, and the vault over the cornea is filled with artificial tears, it prevents debris from entering while soothing GPC symptoms simultaneously.
 Furthermore, those who have highly sensitive eyes and are prone to experiencing allergic reactions can benefit from wearing scleral lenses, as they protect both the tear film layer and are easier to clean than other GP lenses.

 Speak with our optometric team to learn how to care for your lenses and avoid developing GPC.
 If you’re susceptible to getting GPC, make sure to schedule follow-up visits with our optometric team.

 Although the chances are much lower than in conventional contact lenses, giant papillary conjunctivitis may at times develop with scleral lenses due to potential lens surface debris buildup.
 For those with allergies, it is ideal to use a peroxide cleaning solution as it provides in-depth disinfection.

-Make sure to regularly visit our optometric team to have your cornea monitored in order to prevent GPC from worsening or recurring.The Scleral Lens and Keratoconus Center at Contact Lens and Vision is dedicated to helping patients from the Woodbridge, Edison, Freehold, East Brunswick,and throughout New Jersey enjoy great vision and comfort with scleral lenses.
+Make sure to regularly visit our optometric team to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from Woodbridge, Edison, Freehold, and East Brunswick, New Jersey and surrounding communities.